Land east of Selborne Road, Alton, Hampshire - Post-excavation Assessment

 Abstract

-The watching brief observed a set of modern (likely mid-20th century) sub-rectangular, flat-bottomed pits that were probably the remains of shallow building foundations, similar to those recorded in this location during the evaluation.
-Whilst it remains possible that the structures were associated with military activity during the second world war, as had been suggested during the evaluation phase, subsequent investigation produced no evidence to support or refute the hypothesis.
-The remains of the structures appear to be limited significance and have no obvious potential for further analysis.
+The watching brief observed a group of modern (likely mid-20th century) sub-rectangular, flat-bottomed pits that were probably the remains of shallow building foundations, similar to those recorded in this location during an earlier evaluation.
+Whilst it remains possible that the structures were associated with military activity during the second world war, as was suggested during the evaluation, subsequent investigation produced no evidence to support or refute the hypothesis.
+The remains of the structures appear to be of limited significance and have no obvious potential for further analysis.

 Subjects